multiformats/multiaddr/protocols/unix.md

 When comparing multiaddrs, implementations should compare their binary representation to avoid ambiguities over which characters were escaped.

+The absence of a `/` character at the start of the decoded address indicates a relative path, otherwise the path is absolute.

 ## Examples

 The following is a table of examples converting some common Unix paths to their